The Zohar, or "Splendour," is widely regarded as the preeminent work in the Kabbalah.

 Sava de-Mishpatim (Discourse of the Old man)

-An elderly and wise kabbalist disguises himself as a poor donkey handler by dispensing competent dissertations on the theory of the soul.
+In Sava de-Mishpatim, a kabbalist who is both elderly and wise disguises himself as a humbled donkey handler and shares his knowledge on the theory of the soul through well-crafted dissertations.

 Yanuka (The Child)